 As the case of genetics shows, theoretical reductions need not be complete to be useful or insightful.
 The process by which molecular biology determines heritability is incredibly complex and far from being fully understood.
 Yet genetics has already radically transformed our understanding of biology and biomedicine.

 Of all the scientific disciplines, it is in the cognitive sciences that reductionism tends to provoke the most controversy and the strongest emotional reactions.
-An enormous quantity of ink has been spilled on the question of whether the mental is reducible, wholly or in part, to the physical.
+An enormous quantity of ink has been spilled over the question of whether the mental is reducible, wholly or in part, to the physical.
 That is a fine question for philosophers but is of little use to scientists.
 According to the scientific stance, neuroscientists should be methodological reductionists, acting as though the mind is reducible to the body and searching for biological and mathematical mechanisms through which the reduction can be effected.
 The situation is analogous to that of grand unification in physics.
 We don’t know whether it’s possible to explain the mental purely in terms of the physical, but we may as well try.
 Whatever its philosophical merits, mind-body dualism is a fruitless working hypothesis for scientists because it forecloses the very possibility of a scientific understanding of the human mind.

 As we have seen, mathematical reasoning is a crucial ingredient in at least some theoretical reductions, namely those deducing one scientific theory as a logical consequence of another.
 This brings us to the next element of the scientific stance.
 Scientists, engineers, philosophers, and others should aim to construct mathematical models of the phenomena they study.
 Of course, in order to be useful, a mathematical model must accurately capture at least some features of phenomena in question.
 Achieving this seems to be easier in some domains than in others.
 Nevertheless, we should not give up on building models, even when it’s difficult, because good models are invaluable aids to human understanding.